umijs/umi/docs/guide/app-structure.md

 ## src/pages/document.ejs

 When this file is available, it overrides the default HTML template.
-Need to include at least the following code:
+Needs to include at least the following code:

 ```html
 <div id="root"></div>